Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 Several breeds of ducks are living together in the duck yard.
 The majority of them are muscovy ducks, but we have a special little gang of an Indian Runner duck, a call duck and magpie duck who have a very close bond.

-Farm cat
+Farm cats

-Our farm cat Leo, the lion, is the most independent of our animals.
-There are multiple visitors who will never know that we also have a cat living with us.
-Like many cats he has a mind of his own and shows his opinion clearly.
-He has a very important job at the farm as he patrols the grounds on rodent control.
+Our farm cats are the most independent of our animals.
+There are multiple visitors who will never know that we also have these two great felines living with us.
+Like many others of their species, they really have a mind of their own, like to do their own cat-things and show their opinions clearly.
+They both have a very important job at the farm as they patrol the grounds on rodent control.
+They mainly work the night shift and as a results sleep or rest for most of the daytime hours.